PostgREST/postgrest/install.rst

   }

 jwt-secret
   The secret or `JSON Web Key (JWK) <https://tools.ietf.org/html/rfc7517>`_ used to decode JWT tokens clients provide for authentication.
+For security the key must be at least thirty-two characters long.
 If this parameter is not specified then PostgREST refuses authentication requests.
 Choosing a value for this parameter beginning with the at sign such as :code:`@filename` loads the secret out of an external file.
 This is useful for automating deployments.
 Note that any binary secrets must be base64 encoded. jwt-aud
   Specifies the `JWT audience claim <https://tools.ietf.org/html/rfc7519#section-4.1.3>`_.
 If this claim is present in the client provided JWT then you must set this to the same value as in the JWT, otherwise verifying the JWT will fail. secret-is-base64